rapidsai/cuml/wiki/mnmg/Using_Infiniband_for_MNMG.md

 These instructions outline how to run multi-node multi-GPU cuML on devices with Infiniband.
 These instructions assume the necessary Infiniband hardware has already been installed and the relevant software has already been configured to enable communication over the Infiniband devices.

+The steps in this wiki post have been largely adapted from the [Experiments in High Performance Networking with UCX and DGX](https://blog.dask.org/2019/06/09/ucx-dgx) blog by Matthew Rocklin and Rick Zamora.

 ## 1. Install UCX

 ### From Conda